 |Sony A7S II (⇒ lft | rgt)||Full Frame||12.0||4240||2832||4K/30p||23.6||13.3||2993||85|

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7 II offers a slightly higher resolution than the one in the X-T2 (2400k vs 2360k dots).
 The following table reports on some other key feature differences and similarities of the Fujifilm X-T2, the Sony A7 II, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-T2 (⇒ rgt)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|